Event Organizer’s Guide to Post-Event Evaluation

 The big day has come and gone.
-You’ve paid your vendors, sent thank you notes to your attendees and speakers.
+You’ve paid your vendors and sent thank you notes to your attendees and speakers.
 It can be tempting to get through your post-event checklist and move on to the next event.

 So how do you approach a post-event evaluation?
 This guide will cover the entire process – from setting goals leading up to your event, collecting feedback and data, to ultimately sharing your analysis with stakeholders.